 The spatial distribution of fishing effort by different gear types is shown in Figure 9.
-These maps show the distribution of effort by vessels >12 m carrying Vessel Monitoring Systems (VMS).
-The substantial effort undertaken also by vessels <12 m is therefore not included.
+These maps show the distribution of effort by vessels >12 m carrying vessel monitoring systems (VMS).
+The substantial effort undertaken also by vessels < 12 m is therefore not included.

-Figure 9 Spatial distribution of average fishing effort (mW fishing hours) in the Baltic Sea during 2012-2015 by gear type.
-Fishing effort data are only shown for vessels >12 m carrying VMS.
-Estonian fishing effort is not included due to incompatible data, and Russian data are absent as they were not received.
-Bottom trawl effort in the northern part of the Baltic Sea is incorrect, due to gear coding issues.
+Figure 9 Spatial distribution of average annual fishing effort (mW fishing hours) in the Baltic Sea during 2014-2017, by gear type.
+Fishing effort data are only shown for vessels >12 m having vessel monitoring systems (VMS).